The guitar is the most important instrument in metal and if you want to have a powerful guitar sound, you need to know how to mix heavy guitars.

 Do the same with boosting.
-Create a point, a little bit wider, and find the frequencies that sound good, and add juice to your guitar tone.
-When you find it, boost it.
+Create a point on the frequency range, a little bit wider, find the frequencies that sound good, and boost them.

 Boost by a couple of decibels and make the EQ band wider.
 In general, when you cut frequency, the EQ band should be narrow.
 But when you boost it, make it wider.

-A good frequency of heavy guitar is in the range of 1 and 3kHz.
+A good frequency of metal guitar tones is in the range of 1 and 3kHz.
 Try to find where it sounds the best and boost it.
-Some frequencies could sound harsh in this section.
-Cut that frequency.
+Some frequencies could sound harsh in this section and you need to cut them.

 The goal of heavy guitar mixing is to cut unpleasant frequencies and make the guitar tone cleaner.
 At the same time, find good-sounding frequencies and enhance them by boosting.

-But there is a better way.
-And that’s the dynamic EQ.
+But there is a better way and that’s the dynamic EQ.
 It allows you to cut frequency if the sound crosses the threshold, or use another instrument signal to cut it.
-You may use this method every time you mix heavy guitars.
+You may use this method every time you mix metal guitars.

 Let’s say you are satisfied with your guitar mix.
 It sounds great and sits well in the mix.
 But when the palm muting part comes, there are some issues with the sound.
 Or it might interfere with the kick drum or bass.